-Nevada solar power has been on the rise for nearly a decade now, and for good reason.
+Nevada solar power has been on the rise for nearly a decade, and for good reason.
 Aside from being the laboratory of Elon Musk, one of the world’s most forward-thinking entrepreneurs and solar advocates, the state of Nevada has also made significant legislative and policy strides for solar benefactors in the residential and commercial solar markets.
-So, without further ado, here are 8 significant facts for Nevada homeowners in search of the right solar panel installation company.
+So, without further ado, here are eight facts for Nevada homeowners searching for the right solar company should know.

-8. For Every 80 MW’s of Solar Installed, Utilities are Allowed to Reduce Net Metering Credits by 7%
+8. For Every 80 MW’s of Solar Installed, NV Energy Reduces Net Metering Credits by 7 Percent

-7. Nevada’s On Pace to Meet Its 2020 Renewable Portfolio Standard
+7. Nevada’s On Pace to Meet its 2030 Renewable Portfolio Standard

-More and more Nevada residents are adopting solar panels, putting the state on track to meet its Renewable Portfolio Standard, which is calling for 25% of Nevada’s energy to be produced via renewable energy sources by 2020.
-Those who propounded this renewable portfolio standard want at least half of this 25% to come from residential solar installations, meaning that more state-based incentives are soon to come.
+More and more Nevada residents are adopting solar panels.
+Residential solar is helping to keep the state on track to meet its Renewable Portfolio Standard, which is calling for 50 percent of Nevada’s energy to be produced via renewable energy sources by 2030.

-6. Nevada Ranks 5th in the Nation in Installed Solar Capacity
+6. Nevada’s National Rank in Installed Solar Capacity

 5. The Biggest Solar Companies in Nevada Don’t Offer the Best Residential Deals